 Andrea Janota, MPH

-Joey Amato is the communications specialist for Project ECHO at the Center for Public Health Practice at the Richard M. Fairbanks School of Public Health.
+Efrain Alvarado is the Marketing & Communications Specialist for IUPUI ECHO Center at the IU Richard M. Fairbanks School of Public Health.

 - Dr. Marco Lacerda is the medical director of Liver, Intestinal and Multivisceral Transplantation at Indiana University Health (IU Health) and associate professor of Clinical Medicine at the Indiana University School of Medicine.
 Dr. Lacerda is the lead hepatology expert for this ECHO clinic.